okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/AuthorizationServerApi.md

 # **RevokeRefreshTokensForAuthorizationServerAndClient**
 > void RevokeRefreshTokensForAuthorizationServerAndClient (string authServerId, string clientId)

-Revoke Refresh Tokens for Authorization Server and Client
+Revoke all Refresh Tokens for a Client

 Success